-The Doctor of Education degree program is designed to prepare Christian educators who are currently in or planning to pursue leadership roles in K–12 or higher education institutions.
+The DTS Doctor of Education degree program is designed to equip Christian educators for leadership and educational instruction roles in K–12, higher education, or other education institution settings.

 Admission Requirements and Process